A Biography of Wreckage

 W

-e like to tell the history of science as a story of inevitable brilliance.
-We imagine it as a clean ascent.
-A straight line.
-A sequence of geniuses handing each other the same torch.
-But the story of AI allows for no such comfort.
-It is, in its purest form, a biography of wreckage.
+e like to tell the history of science as a clean ascent.
+A relay race of geniuses handing off the torch.
+But this is the classic error of the survivor.

 The Map